 Further out is the dramatic road over to Applecross, the’ Bealach na ba ‘road or pass of the cattle, which is the highest road in Great Britain and offers the most spectacular views.

 When you have seen the sights and need a good meal after your walk, you will have a wealth of choice.

-After a days sight seeing, walking and eating you can come back to relax in either our King size room with luxury five piece bathroom or our stylish double room with en-suite shower.
-Both rooms offer sky TV but the stunning views from the windows would be enough to hold the attention as otters, seals and porpoises are regularly spotted.
+After a days sightseeing, walking and eating you can come back to relax in our King size room with luxury five-piece bathroom which has stunning views over Loch Alsh where otters, seals, sea Eagles and porpoises are regularly spotted.

 Apart from the scenery and wildlife we can also offer a taste of Scottish culture, if you enjoy traditional Scottish music or want to know more, your host, Ross, (a highland piper) can advise on where to go to hear and experience the best.